 Coastal Resiliency Committee (CRC): The responsibilities of the Coastal Resiliency Committee include: 1) developing recommendations related to flooding and sea level rise adaptation and mitigation, 2) advocating for state and federal government support and action on coastal resilience topics, and 3) serving as the primary regional contact for collaboration with federal agencies and academic institutions.
-The Committee includes senior representatives from local government planning, public works, and engineering departments.
+The committee includes senior representatives from local government planning, public works, and engineering departments.

 Directors of Utilities Committee (DUC): The Directors of Utilities Committee addresses technical and administrative issues associated with the planning and operation of the region's water supply and wastewater systems, as well as a broad range of other water resource management issues.
-The Committee includes the Director of Utilities or a senior representative from the member jurisdictions, the towns of Smithfield and Windsor, the Hampton Roads Sanitation District (HRSD), and the HRPDC.
+The committee includes the Director of Utilities or a senior representative from the member jurisdictions, the towns of Smithfield and Windsor, the Hampton Roads Sanitation District (HRSD), and the HRPDC.
 Semiannually, the committee meets jointly with the local Directors of Health and the Virginia Department of Health to discuss issues of mutual concern associated with drinking water and other water quality issues.

 Regional Construction Standards Full Committee: The Regional Construction Standards represent a collaborative effort of the seventeen HRPDC member jurisdictions, the HRSD, and the Hampton Roads Utility and Heavy Contractors Association (HRUHCA) to develop uniform construction standards for improvements in public rights of way.
-The Full Committee, consisting of up to two voting representatives from each jurisdiction and one voting member from HRSD and HRUHCA, is the governing body for the Standards and approves and recommends new editions for adoption by the Commission.
+The full committee, consisting of up to two voting representatives from each jurisdiction and one voting member from HRSD and HRUHCA, is the governing body for the Standards and approves and recommends new editions for adoption by the Commission.

 Regional Environmental Committee (REC): The Regional Environmental Committee addresses technical and administrative issues associated with environmental planning, land use, water quality, stormwater, and environmental education, as well as a broad range of other coastal and planning issues.
+The committee includes local government staff from planning, engineering, and public works departments, state agency representatives, nonprofit organizations, consultants, etc.